 Rare Autosomal Dominant Disease Gene Identification

-Autosomal dominant disease means one of the two copies (monoallelic) of a given gene on the autosome has a defect that causes the disease.
-Our company has extensive expertise in rare disease target identification, particularly in rare autosomal dominant disease gene identification, our flexible solutions can provide efficient methods to expand your discovery and identification of rare disease targets, and accelerate your development of rare disease therapy.
+Autosomal dominant disease implies that one of the two copies (monoallelic) of a given gene on the autosome has a defect that causes the illness.
+Our firm has substantial experience in identification of target areas for rare diseases.
+In particular, we identify genes for rare autosomal dominant diseases.
+Our flexible solutions can efficiently augment your discovery and identification of rare disease targets and significantly accelerate the development of therapies for rare diseases.

 Introduction to Rare Autosomal Dominant Diseases

-Next Generation Sequencing (NGS) strategy is a rapid, effective, and reliable tool to detect known and novel mutations in cases of rare autosomal dominant and sporadic diseases.
-With the implementation of more advanced and sophisticated molecular techniques such as NGS, it is possible to increase understanding of the pathogenesis of rare autosomal dominant diseases.
+Next-generation sequencing (NGS) is a rapid and simple technique for detecting both previously characterized and novel mutations in cases of rare autosomal dominant and sporadic disorders.
+The implementation of advanced and more sophisticated molecular technologies such as NGS increases the understanding of the pathogenesis of rare autosomal dominant disorders.

 Challenges in the Study of Rare Autosomal Dominant Diseases